coralieco/workshop-git-rebase/README.md

 Then we see that `paragraph_4` inherits from a `bad_branch` that we don't want to merge into poem.

-Be sure that `bad_branch` is in local otherwise the command will fail. (you can checkout bad_branch and come back to be sure)
+Be sure that `bad_branch` is in local otherwise the command will fail.
+(You can checkout bad_branch and come back to be sure)

 ```
 $ git rebase --onto poem bad_branch paragraph_4
 ```

-Then there are many conflicts that have to be resolved.
+There are many conflicts that have to be resolved.
 Then we can merge.
 ```
 First, rewinding head to replay your work on top of it...
 Applying: P4/L1